 Additionally, it is important to prioritize your analysis based on the project’s objectives and goals.
 This will help you focus on the most critical aspects of the case study and avoid getting bogged down in irrelevant details.
 Another useful tip is to take notes as you read through the case study, highlighting key information and making connections between different pieces of information.
 This will help you organize your thoughts and develop a clear understanding of the case study’s key issues.

-See also How to simulate virtual desktop infrastructure for VMware VDI certification exam
+See also How to analyze data models for IBM Certified Data Architect certification exam

 Tips for effective time management during the exam